tldr-pages/tldr/pages/common/hub.md

 `hub clone {{github_username}}/{{repo_name}}`

-- Fork your own copy of a repository cloned from another user (creates a remote named after your GitHub username):
+- Fork your own copy of a repository cloned from another user (must be in the cloned repository folder, creates a remote named after your GitHub username):

 `hub fork`

-- Create a pull request from your fork:
+- Create a pull request from your fork (first pushing the changes to your fork remote, named after your GitHub username):

 `git push {{your_github_username}} {{current_branch}} && hub pull-request`